 | Using or weighing | Can they use or weigh up that information as part of the decision-making process? |

-Understanding the Mental Capacity Act 2005 is essential for navigating the decision-making process without an LPA in the UK.
-It provides a structured approach to assessing capacity and making decisions on behalf of those who cannot make decisions for themselves.
+Understanding the Mental Capacity Act 2005 is essential for anyone navigating the decision-making process in England and Wales.
+It provides a structured, principled approach to assessing capacity and making decisions on behalf of those who cannot decide for themselves — but it also makes clear that without an LPA, there is no quick or easy route for families to gain legal authority.

 How Family Members Can Support You

-Family members can be a significant source of support when you’re facing difficult decisions.
-While they can provide invaluable help, it’s essential to understand the boundaries of their authority.
+Family members can be a significant source of support when you’re facing decisions about your future.
+While they can provide invaluable practical and emotional help, it’s essential to understand the clear boundaries between informal support and legal authority.

 Informal Support vs. Legal Authority